ndebuhr/cloud-native-workstation/README.md

 ## Usage

-If you included all default components in the Helm install, then you can access them (after authenticating with the Keycloak proxy) at:
+Access the components you've enabled in the Helm values (after authenticating with the Keycloak proxy):
 * YOUR_DOMAIN:3000 for Code Server IDE
 * YOUR_DOMAIN:8080 for Keycloak administration
 * YOUR_DOMAIN:8888 for Jupyter notebooks